AndersDeath/diary2/README.md

 # 01 June 2022 - Tuesday - Kaş

 I had a very poor interview with Temedica.
 It's just waste of time.
 Today is the last day in Turkey in this trip.
 Today's night I am flying to Yerevan.
 It will be very hard to handle this night.

+I am sitting in the Terminal 1 of Antalya airport.
+Initially I've gone to Terminal 2 and it was a mistake.
+A taxi driver drove us just fo 2 eur.
+For unpredictable reasons ineco bank card has not worked in Airport's starbucks.
+I've had to pay by cash in eur.

+# 02 June 2022 - Tuesday - Antalya/Yerevan